Menu

 Just because a condition is difficult to treat does not make treatment useless.
 Everyday people with BPD benefit from mental health services.

-If you or someone you love have been diagnosed with BPD, please don’t lose hope, it is difficult, but not impossible to find the help you need so you can live the life you deserve.
+If you or someone you love have been diagnosed with BPD, please don’t lose hope, it is difficult, but not impossible to find treatment.

 Here are some resources to get you started: